ohmatheus/Turbofan-ML-lifecycle/README.md

 ### Overview
 <img src="images/overview_dashboard.png" alt="Overview Monitoring" width="800">

-Shows health of each services.
+Shows health of each service.
-The number of predictions made, and errors (generated from bad input in the demo script).
+The number of predictions made and errors (generated from bad input in the demo script).
-Each different color is a different trainned model.
+Each different color is a different trained model.
 Vertical purple lines are retraining triggers.